afwolfe/pebble-apple-find-my/README.md

 # pebble-apple-find-my

-An Apple "Find My" client for the Pebble smartwatch.
+An Apple "Find My" client for the Pebble smartwatch and accompanying server to interface with iCloud through pyicloud.

+## Status

+The watchapp can login to the API server and get an access token in order to list your devices and send a request to find a particular device.

 ## Server